cprados/meross-controllers/README.md

 ##### Setup config.yaml configuration file
 In this repo you will find an example `config.yaml` which contains the configuration of two instances of each controller.
 You can setup from zero to any number of instances of both controllers.

+For the name of the device (meross-name) you should use the same names as in the Meross app.

+For the name of the button (button-name) you can use either the name, path under `/dev/input/eventX` or bluetooth address of the button, as printed in `bluetoothctl`.

-To learn the device names of the Satechi Media Button keyboard you should use `evtest`:
+To check devices and see their names and paths, you should use `evtest`:

 	$ sudo apt-get install evtest
 	$ evtest

 	Available devices:
 	/dev/input/event0:  Satechi Media Button Keyboard

-For the name of the devices you should use the same names as in the app.

 ##### Configure the controllers to start on boot